XTRAN Example — Cross Link & Index HTML Documents

 NOINDEXattributes from the bookmarks.
 We write the resulting HTML to the variant's subdirectory.

-- For each variant, we use a version of XTRAN that
+- For each variant, we run an HTML re-engineering version

-does HTML re-engineering, with rules that read the bookmark data and generate
+of XTRAN with rules that read the bookmark data and

-an HTML index for that variant, excluding bookmarks in chapters not included in
+generate an HTML index for that variant, excluding bookmarks in chapters not

-our variant, and including an alphabetical "index to the index" at
+included in our variant, and creating an alphabetical "index to the

-its start (STEP 4 below).
-We write the resulting HTML to the
+index" at its start (STEP 4 below).
+We write the resulting

 Here is a flowchart of this process, in which the elements are color coded: